Sarosim/2048/README.md

 ## Differences between the deployed production version and the development version

-- production version uses minified javaScript file to reduce file size and loading time and potentially mobile data usage.
+- production version uses minified CSS and javaScript files to reduce file size and loading time and potentially mobile data usage,
+- `debugger;` and `console.log();` statements are eliminated from the production version,
+- variables overridden for testing purposes are re-set to standard functionality.